rialg/k8s-recommender/README.md

 ## Academic Context

-This project is being developed as part of a Master's thesis at UNIR (Universidad Internacional de La Rioja) in Mathematical Engineering and Computer Science.
+This project is being developed as part of a Master's thesis in Mathematical Engineering and Computer Science at UNIR (Universidad Internacional de La Rioja), which dissertation material can be [found in this repo](./slides/tfm-unir.pdf).
 The goal is to explore and implement novel approaches to resource optimization in containerized environments.

 ## Status